department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-06-Priority Group and Financial Disclosure/DRAFT-research-plan.md

 **Secondary criteria (nice-to-haves)**
 What criteria would strengthen your results?

 - At least 4 participants are female
-- At least 4 participants with a cognitive disability
+- At least 3 participants with a cognitive disability
-- At least 4 participants over the age of 55
+- At least 3 participants over the age of 55
 - At least 3 participants who are living abroad or immigrant origin

 ## Timeline

 TBD
+July 17 - 21, 2023

 ### Prepare